-Gas phase deposition is a scalable process for the production of large-area graphene layers.
+In principle, chemical vapor deposition provides a scalable process for the production of large-area graphene layers.
 In the GIMMIK project, the production of graphene layers is to be evaluated for the first time under industrial conditions.
-The weak points in the corresponding processing are identified and ways to eliminate the sources of error are developed.
-In addition, the transfer of the properties of graphene to electrical components is to be tested by integration into a material environment.
-This aspect shall be investigated with focus on the evaluation of graphene quality, but also with regard to the improvement of component properties.
-In parallel, methods for the large-area, contact-free characterization of graphene are being developed, which do not yet exist.
-The aim of the project is to develop methods to ensure a consistently high graphene quality as a basis for production suitability for deposition and integration processes.
+Weak points in the process chain will be identified and strategies to eliminate sources of error will be developed.
+Furthermore, the impact of integration into electrical components on the excellent intrinsic properties of graphene will be investigated.
+An evaluation will thus be made with respect to the graphene quality itself, as well as with respect to the device properties.
+In parallel, methods for large-scale, non-contact characterization of graphene will be developed, which currently do not exist.
+A major project goal is therefore the creation of methodologies to ensure uniformly high graphene quality as a basis for manufacturing suitability for deposition and integration processes.

 GIMMIK is funded by the Federal Ministry of Education and Research (BMBF)

-IHP GmbH - Leibniz-Institut für innovative Mikroelektronik, Deutschland (Frankfurt, Oder)
+IHP GmbH - Leibniz-Institut für innovative Mikroelektronik, Frankfurt (Oder), Germany

 LayTec AG, Berlin, Germany